-The Company's result for the financial year is shown in the income statement on page 15.
+The Company's results for the financial year are shown in the income statement on page 17.

-No dividend was proposed to the holders of ordinary shares in respect of the year ended 31 December 2023 (2022: £nil).
+No dividend was proposed to the holders of ordinary shares in respect of the year ended 31 December 2024 (2023: £nil).

 Internal control framework